realworldocaml/book/en/sexprs.md

 ### Specifying defaults

-The `sexp_option` declaration is really just an example of how one might want to deal with default values.
-With `sexp_option`, your type on the OCaml side is an option, with `None` representing the case where no value is provided.
+The `sexp_option` declaration is really just an example of specifying a default behavior for dealing with an unspecified field.
+In particular, `sexp_option` fills in absent fields with `None`.
 But you might want to allow other ways of filling in default values.

 Consider the following type which represents the configuration of a very simple web-server.